studio24/mac-setup/local-development.md

 OrbStack should prompt when it needs updating (you'll need your Mac admin password to update software).

+> [!NOTE]
-_Note: to add a member to the Studio 24 Orbstack account admin users can go to the [dashboard](https://orbstack.dev/dashboard), select Studio 24 organisation > Settings > Members > Invite a member._
+> To add a member to the Studio 24 Orbstack account admin users can go to the [dashboard](https://orbstack.dev/dashboard), select Studio 24 organisation > Settings > Members > Invite a member.

 ### Installing DDEV